r3vit/docs/pages/public_cloud/public_cloud_databases/databases_10_full_disk_handling/guide.en-ie.md

 - `Valkey` does not store any user data on disk.
 Thus, it will not fill up the underlying disk storage.
 - `Cassandra` turns to read-only.
 - `MySQL` and `PostgreSQL` turn to read-only with a way to temporarily revert to read-write.
-- `MongoDB` forbids writes but allows deletes only for the Admin. users
+- `MongoDB` forbids writes but allows deletes only for the Admin users.

 #### Upgrading your service